arivera12/PdfMakeNet/README.md

 ## Documentation

-This wrapper implements the same methods and options as pdfmake and will help you build pdfmake object structure more faster and easier using strong datatypes and some extension methods using c#
+This wrapper implements the same methods and options as pdfmake and will help you build pdfmake object structure more faster and easier using strong datatypes and some extension methods using c#.

-You still need to reference pdfmake.js and vfs_fonts.js files on your client or create your own pdfmake viewer for flawless integration.
+Take note that this library as no server side render capabilities yet (Unless integration with NodeJs or any lib on c# that parses and executes javascript), so you still need to reference pdfmake.js and vfs_fonts.js files on your client or create your own pdfmake viewer for flawless integration.

 The code is already documented but if you want more documentation you can visit: https://pdfmake.github.io/docs/